NITTO Terra Grappler G2.

-This NITTO Terra Grappler G2 Tire is designed for use on any vehicle.
+This NITTO Terra Grappler G2 Tire is designed for use on any 1987-2023 Jeep Wrangler model.
 Please select your proper tire sizing from the options above.
 Sold individually.

 What is the best gear ratio to run for larger tires?
 When you increase the diameter of your tires, your vehicle's engine has to work harder to turn them.
 Naturally, this will lead to increased fuel consumption and reduced performance.
 So, when upgrading to a set of larger tires you should re-gear your rig to regain this lost acceleration, performance and fuel economy.